openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3-os-trust-ext.md

 The trust contains constraints on the delegated attributes.
 A token created based on a trust will convey a subset of the trustor's roles on the specified project.
-The trust may only be valid for a specified time period, as defined by `expires_at`.
+Optionally, the trust may only be valid for a specified time period, as defined by `expires_at`.
+If no `expires_at` is specified, then the trust is valid until it is explicitly revoked.

 The `impersonation` flag allows the trustor to optionally delegate impersonation abilities to the trustee.
 To services validating the token, the